tiaradwiputri/regressionmodels/quiz.md

 Use the output from the test above to answer the following question:

-**Question 6 : Based on Breusch-Pagan test we have perform, what conclusion can be drawn from the result?**
+6. Based on Breusch-Pagan test we have perform, what conclusion can be drawn from the result?
 - [ ] Heteroscedasticity is not present
 - [ ] Heteroscedasticity is present
 - [ ] The data spreads normally